logo

 4. Take Mock Tests

 Mock tests help you understand your current level before the real exam.
 They help identify which skills are strong and which ones need more practice.
+Read more in our mock test guides.

 5. Review Your Mistakes